 New Premium and the Future of the Loyalty Program

-In the initial discovery phase, we further developed already defined personas, supplemented by a customer journey and a touchpoint analysis.
-On the basis of this and an accompanying intensive user research we examined what status and (new) premium mean in the digital world.
-In a second step, we extrapolated the results: What should premium look like in the future?
-How do we make status a reality in the future?
+In the discovery phase, we further developed already defined user personas, adding a customer journey and a touchpoint analysis.
+Intensive user research provided us with further insights into what status and (new) premium mean in the digital world.
+How does premium have to look in the future?
+How do we bring a particular user status to life in the future?

-In two ideation workshops, numerous ideas and concepts for services, communication and product improvement were generated together with the Miles & More team.
-Based on the workshop results, we defined an idealised (future state) scenario and outlined the relevant touchpoints in the journey from the user's point of view.
-Based on the scenarios, we derived the strategic fields of action.
+In two ideation workshops, we worked with the Miles & More team to develop ideas and concepts for services, communication and product improvement.
+Using the workshop results as a basis, we defined an ideal future (state) scenario and outlined the touchpoints in the customer journey relevant from a user's perspective.
+Based on this scenario, we derived the strategic fields of action.

 Using Agile Methods to Visualize the Future

 Next, we played the best ideas of the future scenario in several design sprints at the various touchpoints.
 That way, we were able to show the potential visual implementation of this future, making its fiction tangible and imaginable.